Consensys/aragon-daotemplates-audit-report-2019-08/README.md

 <img width="400" alt="setup" src="./diagrams/bare_setup.png">

-The bare template - as the name suggests - deploys a minimum viable DAO.
+The `Bare` template - as the name suggests - deploys a minimum viable DAO.
 No token will be created by this template.
 The DAO's name will not be registered with ENS.
 The template optionally allows to initialize **one** application of the callers choice and finally transfers permissions to the caller.
 The application will be initialized with the user provided `initializeCalldata`.
 No input validation is or even can be performed on that data.
 The caller can also provide a list of permissions to create on the application.
 No input validation is performed on this list as well.
 Applications that require the presence of a token might not be functional as no token is deployed with the DAO.
-The DAOs token might pre-exist though.
+The DAO's token might pre-exist though.
 However, any token can be used and it can even be non-conformant to the `MiniMeToken` implementation generally used.

 The result is a minimum viable DAO that is barely functional and requires additional manual effort to be finalized.
 Please note that there is considerable risk of misconfiguration for this DAO template.
-The resulting DAO is both intransparent as the setup is not fully self-contained in a smart-contract and centralized with the deployer being the single point of trust.
-Even if an application is initially deployed with the application it might not be fully functional (e.g. forwarding might fail due to missing setup of the `EVMScriptRegistry`)
+The resulting DAO is both non-transparent as the setup is not fully self-contained in a smart-contract and centralized with the deployer being the single point of trust.
+Even if an application is initially deployed with the template, the application might not be fully functional (e.g. due to dependencies on other applications being installed).

-The DAO comes with an unmanaged default `EVMScriptRegistry` that includes the `baseCallScript` executor for use with the forwarding functionality in applications.
+The DAO comes with an unmanaged default `EVMScriptRegistry` that includes the `CallScript` executor for use with the forwarding functionality in applications.

 This template is meant to be further customized.

 ##### Company Template